wanghaisheng/responsive-landing-page-starter/content/blog/en/using-web-components-in-an-angular-application-joyful-fun.md

 outdated: false
 replacement_url: ""
 ---
+This tutorial is part of our Web Components [series](https://learn.vonage.com/authors/dwanehemmings/)!
+We'll use the same Web Component we created for the series, and show you how to use it in an Angular application.

-In this post, we will take the Web Component used in this [series](https://learn.vonage.com/authors/dwanehemmings/) and incorporate it into an Angular application.
-From their [site](https://angular.io/), “We're building a platform for the future.”.
-And anyone that has used it knows that there’s an Angular way to develop applications and pretty much has everything you need already built-in.
+According to the Angular [website](https://angular.io/), “We're building a platform for the future.”
+There’s an Angular way to develop applications, and it pretty much has everything you need already built-in.

 Are Web Components a part of that platform for the future?